-The Connecticut River Watershed Council is working toward ambitious and consistent water quality goals for the entire Connecticut River watershed, and trying to erase differences in expectations for restoring and maintaining the biological integrity of our water across state boundaries.
+The Connecticut River Conservancy is working toward ambitious and consistent water quality goals for the entire Connecticut River watershed, and trying to erase differences in expectations for restoring and maintaining the biological integrity of our water across state boundaries.

 How Connect the Connecticut connects

 We recognize from the perspective of the Conservancy that we have very high expectations for our water.
 Everybody owns the water, everybody owns the fish, and we have a really high expectations for what we want the watershed to become.
 That requires a whole lot of really good scientific and technical information so we know where to put our resources.
 From our vantage point a project like this is very helpful because it pulls the best science together, and has the best people evaluate it, make decisions about the information, and then ideally that leaves us a tool that allows us to say: These are our broad goals, this is where we want to make them manifest.

 How it will inform work on the ground